Sweet Dog

 Mark the success, then read the discomfort

-Keep an eye on
+Keep an eye on it

-• Lip-licking or yawning during the session
+• Lip licking or yawning during the session

 • The dog slows down, hesitates just before the movement

-Stop and observe
+Pause and observe

 • Stiffness the day after the session

-• A heavy landing, coming down "hard"
+• A heavy landing, he comes down "hard"

 • A limp that lasts or comes back in episodes

-You can supervise the trick
+You can frame the trick

-Better to abstain or hand it over
+Better to abstain, or hand it over

 1. AVSABPosition Statement on Humane Dog Training (2021)